ocochard/myscripts/tools/LLM.md

     && cmake --build build --config Release -- -j $(nproc)

 ```
-Then it should be able to detect the GPU and running:
+Then it should be able to detect the iGPU by this test:
 ```
 ~/llama.cpp$ HSA_OVERRIDE_GFX_VERSION=10.3.0 build/bin/llama-cli -m models/starling-lm-7b-alpha.Q4_K_M.gguf \
 -p "I believe the meaning of life is" -n 128